- Main Menu

 Esso’s iconic tiger mascot was featured in a marketing blitz that boasted its gasoline boosted engine performance by starting faster, burning cleaner, and running more efficiently.
 Soon fake tiger tails were seen dangling from gas caps, and even blues legend Muddy Waters was inspired to sing, “I’ll put a Tiger in your Tank.”
 In the ‘70s Esso became Exxon and the OPEC oil embargo put an end to gas guzzlers, but the lessons of that time demonstrated the importance of fuel efficiency.

 If it is true that data is the turbo-fuel of the digital economy, then it is also true that whatever data-dependent organizations can do to get more value out of their data becomes a business imperative.
 That includes data normalization, and that means it is important for today’s enterprise to understand what data normalization is and how to normalize data.

 What is data normalization?

 Data normalization is a process by which data is de-duplicated, grouped logically, formatted consistently, cleaned up, and stored in an organized structure.
-Once normalized, the data can be put to work for the organization through analysis and the application of resulting insights.
+Once normalized, according to standard deviation, the data can be put to work for the organization through analysis and the application of resulting insights.
 Without normalization, an organization can collect and store all the data it wants, but most of it will either go unused, or it will be counterproductive, taking up space and producing imprecise (or even inaccurate) results and insights.

 Now you can see why it is important to know how to normalize data.
 Data may be the new turbo-fuel, but it needs to be refined to produce better digital performance, operating efficiencies, and cost savings.
-And because each organization is different, and the ways in which they use and extract value from data are different, each organization will have different ways of approaching how to normalize data.
+And because each organization is different, and the ways in which they use and extract value from data are different, each organization will have different ways of approaching how to normalize data according to standard deviation.